mavlink/qgc-user-guide/en/FlyView/replay_flight_data.md

 > **Warning** This feature is intended primarily for **autopilot developers**/**vehicle creators**.
   It is only supported on desktop builds (Windows, Linux, Mac OS).

-The *Replay Flight Data* feature allow users to replay a telemetry log, enabling review of past or problematic flights.
+The *Replay Flight Data* feature allows users to replay a telemetry log, enabling review of past or problematic flights.
 The flight can be started, paused, stopped, restarted etc.

 > **Note** *QGroundControl* treats flight replay like an active connection.